kollabhargavre/WeatherApp/README.md

 ```sh
 npm start
 ```
-This app allows you to search for city weather by its name and aslo forcast for next 5 days
+This app allows you to search for city weather by its name and also forcast for next 5 days

 Key Features  --------